CZ-NIC/knot-resolver/doc/gettingstarted-config.rst

          port: 853
          kind: dot # DNS-over-TLS

-For more details look at the :ref:`network configuration <config-network>`.
+For more details, see :ref:`network configuration <config-network>`.

 .. warning::

-   On machines with multiple IP addresses avoid listening on wildcards ``0.0.0.0`` or ``::``.
-   If a client can be reached through multiple addresses, UDP answers from a wildcard address might pick a wrong source address, and such responses should then get refused.
+   On machines with multiple IP addresses, avoid listening on wildcards like ``0.0.0.0`` or ``::``.
+If a client can be reached through multiple addresses, UDP answers from a wildcard address might pick a wrong source address - most well-behaved clients will then refuse such a response.

-.. _examle-internal:
+.. _example-internal:

 ==========================
 Example: Internal Resolver
 ==========================

-This is an example configuration snippet typical for company-internal resolver which is not accessible from outside of company network.
+This is an example configuration snippet typical for a company-internal resolver inaccessible from the outside of a company network.

 ^^^^^^^^^^^^^^^^^^^^^
 Internal-only domains
 ^^^^^^^^^^^^^^^^^^^^^

 An internal-only domain is a domain not accessible from the public Internet.
-In order to resolve internal-only domains a query policy has to be added to forward queries to a correct internal server.
+In order to resolve internal-only domains, a query policy needs to be added to forward queries to a correct internal server.
-This configuration will forward two listed domains to a DNS server with IP address ``192.0.2.44``.
+This configuration will forward the two listed domains to an internal authoritative DNS server with the IP address ``192.0.2.44``.

 .. code-block:: yaml

    forward:
-     # define list of internal-only domains
+     # define a list of internal-only domains
      - subtree:
          - company.example
          - internal.example
-       # forward all queries belonging to domains in the list above to IP address '192.0.2.44'
+       # forward all queries belonging to the domains in the list above to IP address '192.0.2.44'
        servers:
          - 192.0.2.44
        # common options configuration for internal-only domains